Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook

-By The botinfo.ai Team | September 2025 | Humanoid Robotics Authority
+By The botinfo.ai Team | Updated January 27, 2026 | Humanoid Robotics Authority

 The Tesla Optimus (also known as Tesla Bot) represents one of the most ambitious projects in modern humanoid robotics.
 Leveraging Tesla's expertise in AI, battery technology, and manufacturing, Optimus aims to transition from a prototype to a mass-produced, general-purpose humanoid robot capable of performing repetitive and dangerous tasks.
-This comprehensive analysis covers everything from technical specifications to how it compares with competitors like the Figure AI robot and Boston Dynamics Atlas.
+This comprehensive analysis covers everything from technical specifications to how it compares with competitors like the Figure 03 robot and Boston Dynamics Atlas.

 The Genesis of Optimus: From Announcement to Reality